Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Shana is on an assignment from March 1 to April 30 and is scheduled to work only Tuesdays and Thursdays of each week.
 She earns $500 per week on this assignment.
 There is one public holiday during this assignment - Good Friday – which falls on the first Friday in April.
 Since Fridays are not days that she is ordinarily scheduled to work pursuant to her assignment, Shana is entitled to a substitute day off for Good Friday with public holiday pay calculated as if the substitute day was a public holiday.

 The substitute day off must be scheduled within three months following the public holiday or within 12 months if Shana and her employer agree electronically or in writing.
-The public holiday pay is based on all the regular wages earned in the pay period prior to the substitute day, divided by the number of days Shana works in that period.
+The public holiday pay is based on all the regular wages earned in the four work weeks prior to the substitute day, divided by 20.

 The substitute day off is scheduled for Thursday, April 29.
-She worked four days and earned $1,000 in regular wages in the pay period prior to the substitute day off, and is therefore entitled to $250 in public holiday pay.
-Alternatively, Shana may agree (electronically or in writing) to public holiday pay only for Good Friday (with no substitute day off.
+She worked eight days in the four work weeks prior to the holiday and earned $2,000 in regular wages.
+She is therefore entitled to $100.00 in public holiday pay ($2000.00 divided by 20).
+Alternatively, Shana may agree (electronically or in writing) to public holiday pay only for Good Friday (with no substitute day off).

 When a public holiday falls on a day when the employee is not on an assignment